What is a Financial Plan?

 The financial information in your business plan should be realistic and accurate.
 Do not overstate your projected revenues or underestimate your expenses.
 This can lead to problems down the road.

-Potential investors and lenders will be very interested in your future projections since it indicates whether you will be able to repay your loans and/or provide a nice return on investment (ROI) upon exit.
+Potential investors and lenders will be very interested in your future projections since they indicate whether you will be able to repay your loans and/or provide a nice return on investment (ROI) upon exit.

-Financial Plan Template: 4 Components to Include in Your Financial Plan
+4 Key Elements to Include in Your Financial Plan

-The financial section of a business plan should have the following four sub-sections:
+The financial plan of a business plan should have the following four sub-sections:

 Here you will detail how your company generates revenues.
 Oftentimes this is very straightforward, for instance, if you sell products.
 Other times, your answer might be more complex, such as if you’re selling subscriptions (particularly at different price/service levels) or if you are selling multiple products and services.